 There would be scheduled ultrasound scans in between these prenatal check up and an Oral Glucose Tolerance Test on Week 24 to 28 to check for Gestational Diabetes.
 I also did the First Trimester Screening For Down’s Syndrome with all my 3 babies.

 I liked my Obstetrician too for baby #3.
 She is Dr. Kazila Bhutia.
-She has a MBBS (LHMC, Delhi), MD (O&G), MRCOG (London,UK), and FAMS (O&G, Spore).
-She is from Nepal.
+She has a MBBS (LHMC, Delhi), MD (O&G), MRCOG (London,UK), and FAMS (O&G, Singapore).
 I like her friendly and caring approach to her patients.
 I like that she always have a smile on her face.
 She takes the time to answer my questions and my concerns.
 She explains to me well, giving me options and offers helpful advice.

 My last prenatal check-up with her was last 4 May 2018.
 I was asked to do an ultrasound scan first to check my amniotic fluid and to know baby’s estimated weight.
 Baby’s weight was 2.9 kg and my amniotic fluid was adequate.
 I saw Dr. Kazila shortly after that.
 She explained that she scheduled the caesarean delivery on our chosen date, 9 May 2018, at 9:45 AM.
 Since my previous caesarean incision was midline, she will do the same incision.
 She would have preferred the Pfannestial Incision or Bikini Cut (actually me too, aesthetic-wise) because it is less painful and has reduced incidence of wound infection.
 She reiterated that now, even if it emergency CS, they still do Pfannestial incision but she didn’t want to create two scars for me so she will follow the previous incision.
 She said I didn’t need to be admitted a day before the surgery.
 I just have to fast 12 midnight before the operation and come early in the morning to be prepared before the surgery.
 I was, then instructed to go to the nurse for further instructions.
 In the nurses’ room, I was given an appointment on 6 May 2018 for a pre-admission assessment before my actual hospitalisation to ensure that I am fit for surgery on the 9 May 2018.
 The nurse also instructed me to go to Billing for Financial Counselling so I would have an idea how much is the estimated cost of my caesarean delivery as well as baby’s hospital stay.